arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung27.png)

-- `pickOperation (R)`: This output resets the pickOperation signal, indicating the end of the picking operation.
+- `pickOperation (R)`: This output resets the `pickOperation` signal, indicating the end of the picking operation.
 - `operationDone (S)`: This output sets the `operationDone` flag, confirming that the entire operation has been successfully completed.
-- `setPositionAxisZ`: This variable is set to 80, positioning the Z-axis at its target for reaching the place position.
+- `setPositionAxisZ`: This variable is set to `80`, positioning the Z-axis at its target for reaching the place position.

 **Resume**: This rung finalizes the pick and place operation by resetting `pickOperation` and setting `operationDone` once the Z-axis has reached its target position.
 The reset of `pickOperation` ends the active picking and placing sequence, while `operationDone` signals that the operation has been completed, allowing the system to proceed to the next task or operation cycle.